Bloomberg’s bucks: How billionaire’s campaign spending stacks up against competition

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

+“Our campaign has built a nationwide organization that is engaging voters daily about Mike’s record of taking on tough fights and why he is the strongest Democrat in the race," noted campaign spokesperson Galia Slayen.

-“Bloomberg’s candidacy for the presidency is unprecedented, having spent nearly $200 million in the five weeks of last year,” veteran political scientist Wayne Lesperance noted.
+Veteran political scientist Wayne Lesperance highlighted that “Bloomberg’s candidacy for the presidency is unprecedented, having spent nearly $200 million in the five weeks of last year."

 “Voters will ultimately decide if a candidate can win based on the strength of their wallet and not on the sustained daily interaction with voters on the campaign trail,” added Lesperance, the New England College vice president of academic affairs.